Green jobs cannot be created with subsidies - Illusion of Feed-in Tariff

 We should not expect too much from FIT, but we are required to make a reasonable judgment based on the experiences of Europe and America and serious economic and financial situation of Japan.

-[2] RECOVERY ACT: SLOW PACE PLACING WORKERS INTO JOBS JEOPARDIZES EMPLOYMENT:GOALS OF THE GREEN JOBS PROGRAM
+[1] Economic impacts from the promotion of renewable energies: The German experience[2] RECOVERY ACT: SLOW PACE PLACING WORKERS INTO JOBS JEOPARDIZES EMPLOYMENT:GOALS OF THE GREEN JOBS PROGRAM

 [3] THE GREEN ENERGY DEBACLE: WHERE HAS ALL THE TAXPAYER MONEY GONE?